biohackerellie/Bunmail/README.md

 #### 2. Edit Environment Variables

 - Option A: Create a `.env` file based on the provided `env.example` and fill in your own values.
+Keep the .env file in the same directory as the docker-compose.yml file.
 - Option B: You can also directly edit the docker-compose.yml file if you'd rather:

 ```yaml